 1. Time Management

-So begin by planning for about 45 hours of academic work each week, and block out that time—both time in class and time dedicated to study—in your schedule.
+So begin by planning for around 45 hours of academic work each week, and block out that time—both time in class and time dedicated to study—in your schedule.

-These times should be sacrosanct, inviolable except in the rarest of circumstances.
+These times should be sacrosanct, inviolable except in rare circumstances.
 If someone asks you to go to a movie, or to lunch, or some other social activity during one of these times, just tell them you have another commitment and suggest an alternative time outside of your fixed bloc of school hours.
 The same goes for events associated with “campus life,” extra-curricular service and volunteering, and other non-academic pursuits.
 Study comes first—every day, every week, every semester.
 Plan your life around school rather than trying to fit in school around other activities.
-You’ll still have other interests: you will still meet boys or girls that you like, you will still go on dates, you will still have time for some other pursuits and time to enjoy life.
+You’ll still have time for other interests: you will still meet boys or girls that you like, you will still go on dates, you will still be able to pursue non-academic activities and to enjoy life.
 It’s just a question of priorities; and it seems like an endeavor costing you $224,000 and four full years of your one, finite, precious life is the activity that should be at the top of your list of priorities, no?

 Note that I’m not suggesting that you should always stack on more study to the total exclusion of other things that contribute to your well-being.
 Far from it.
 First, the academic calendar ebbs and flows; some weeks will require less work than others.
 Moreover, if you have cultivated the habit of completely engaging your studies and frequently going above and beyond what is required, you should make sure that you take time to have fun, be idle, and reward yourself during days or weeks when classes are less demanding.
 Experience life.
 Go to the beach or hike in the mountains.
 You might even consider rewarding yourself with something illuminating by taking advantage of any one of the myriad literary, cultural, intellectual, and natural attractions at LMU or in the wider LA region.
 Do not, however, fool yourself into thinking you can ignore your academic work for weeks and then somehow “make it up” in a series of all-night study binges; that strategy is unlikely to get you the results you want.